santilococo/sadedot/README.md

 ```
 to use dialog.

-Finally, you can run the script with `-l` if you want to print the log in the CocoRice.log file.
+Finally, you can run the script with `-l` if you want to print the log in the sadedot.log file.

 Note that you can modify the `scripts/install.sh` if you want to install some programs on your machine when this script is run.
 By default, `scripts/bootstrap.sh` will not run this script, so you will need to use the `-p` flag if you want it to run `scripts/install.sh` (it will run at the end of the `scripts/bootstrap.sh` script).